CBL-FM: Rebroadcasters

 On February 15, 1979, the CRTC approved the CBC's application to operate a new FM transmitter in Belleville on 94.3 MHz (CBBB-FM) and on May 7, 1979, the CRTC also approved the CBC's application to operate a new FM transmitter in Brockville on 104.9 MHz (CBBA-FM), to rebroadcast the programming originating from CBL-FM Toronto.
 Neither of these transmitters in Belleville and Brockville were implemented and the frequencies were awarded to other broadcasters.

 In 1979, CBBK-FM began broadcasting at 92.9 MHz in Kingston.

 In 1983, a rebroadcaster was added at Peterborough operating at 103.9 MHz as CBBP-FM.

-On June 28, 2005, the CRTC approved the CBC's application to change the frequency of its transmitter CBL-FM-1 104.7 to 106.9 MHz (channel 295C1).
+On June 28, 2005, the CRTC approved the CBC's application to change the frequency of its transmitter CBL-FM-1 104.7 to 106.9 MHz.
 This change of frequency was to eliminate significant interference with a local radio station CFBK-FM operating at 105.5 MHz in Huntsville.